-You may try social media or PR, but search will beat them.
+You may try social media or PR, but organic search beats them all.

 Here are 3 statistics to prove my point:

-- Search leads generate a 14.6% close rate, while outbound leads (such as display advertising) yields a 1.7% close rate.
+- Organic search leads generate a 14.6% close rate, while outbound leads (such as display advertising) yields a 1.7% close rate.

 - 93% of online experiences begin with a search engine.

-- 97% of consumers use internet when researching local products/services.
+- 97% of consumers use the internet when researching local products/services.

-I don’t need to remind you that Plumbers are basically looking for local clients.
-Because if your business is located in Los Angeles for example, you’ll need to attract clients from that city and surrounding areas.
+I don’t need to remind you that plumbers are basically looking for local clients.
+Because if your business is located in Washington, DC, you’ll need to attract clients from Washington and surrounding areas.

-Given the desires of local searchers, you need to ensure that your website and its pages are well-optimized.
+Given what local searchers want, you need to ensure that your website and its pages are well-optimized.
 It’s a great way to increase your chances of ranking higher in Google’s first page – which gets 33% of the total traffic, compared to 18% traffic for the second page.